Have you ever seen a part of your work appear somewhere online, with no credit given to you at all?

 1. Who Said What?: A Writer’s Guide to Finding, Evaluating, Quoting, and Documenting Sources (and Avoiding Plagiarism)

 By Kayla Meyers

 Who Said What? is a unique, comprehensive overview of everything you need to know to avoid plagiarism in your work in college, publishing, or online.
 It features step-by-step explanations illustrated with contemporary examples that will make recognizing plagiarism easy.

 By Martha Vicinus & Caroline Eisner

-It’s not easy to understand the principles of avoiding plagiarism that was designed for the offline, paper-based world.
+It’s not easy to understand the principles of avoiding plagiarism that were designed for the offline, paper-based world.
 Online writers need a source of information that works for their work environment.
-Originality, Imitation, and Plagiarism: Teaching Writing in the Digital Age bring you just that.
+Originality, Imitation, and Plagiarism: Teaching Writing in the Digital Age brings you just that.